allenu/animata/README.md

 # Animata

-Animata is a simple finite state machine library for use in 2D sprite-based games.
+Animata is a simple finite state machine library for use in 2D sprite-based games, written in C++.

 This is an work in progress.